Sharp Brains: Brain Fitness and Cognitive Health News

 - Reading what genes a person has is so 20th century.
 Determining which genes are turned on is where the action is.
 A rat study I’ve mentioned before, for instance, showed in 2004 that the way a mother rat treats her pups determines whether genes related to neuroticism and fearfulness are on or off.
 Now comes a study that looks at something similar in people.

 - As they report in PLoS One this evening, the relaxation response alters which genes associated with the body’s response to stress are on and which are off.
-As Benson said in a statement, “we’ve found how changing the activity of the mind can alter the way basic genetic instructions are implemented.”
+As Benson said in a statement, “we’ve found how changing the activity of the mind can alter the way basic genetic instructions are implemented.

-- It’s being billed as “the first comprehensive study of how the mind can affect gene expression.”
-By “mind,” they mean mental practices such as meditation and prayer, which are among the techniques used by the 19 long-term practitioners of the relaxation response who were studied, along with 19 volunteers who had never engaged in such practices.
+- It’s being billed as “the first comprehensive study of how the mind can affect gene expression. “mind,” they mean mental practices such as meditation and prayer, which are among the techniques used by the 19 long-term practitioners of the relaxation response who were studied, along with 19 volunteers who had never engaged in such practices.

 - It really is time to stop thinking of our DNA as immutable.
 Even thinking can change it.